zimmski/tavor/doc/format.md

 ### <a name="expressions-set"></a>Set operators (experimental)

 Set operators are currently experimental since only a specific case has been implemented.
-The `not in` operator queries the `Existing` token attribute of a sequence to not include the given argument.
-The argument is between parenthesis for backwards-compatible reasons, since future versions of this feature will be able to use more than one argument.
+The `not in` operator queries the `Existing` token attribute of a sequence to not include the given expression list.
+An expression list begins with the opening parenthesis `(` and ends with the closing parenthesis `)`.
+Each [expression](#expressions) is defined without the expression frame `${...}`.
+Expressions are separated by a comma.

 ```tavor
 $Id Sequence